 If you think you may need a licence, please contact us as early as possible so we can provide initial information to help you.
 You can then submit an application once you have fully planned your works.

-It typically takes between three and six months to complete the application process.
-Consents from the Scottish, the UK Government or the Oil & Gas Authority may also be required.
+Consents from the Scottish Government via Marine Scotland, the UK Government or the North Sea Transition Authority may also be required.

 We can grant an option agreement in advance of a licence.
 This gives rights over the option area and sets out the conditions which you must meet for the licence.